Do you hear that? That’s the sound of deadlines speeding by.

 Running and maintaining legacy servers is expensive.
 Not only do unsupported systems require better IT security, but experts suggest that the ability to maintain legacy infrastructure is incredibly difficult and expensive.

-And yet, it’s been found that large federal organisations are still paying millions to Microsoft to support long end-of-life products, such as Windows XP and Server 2003.
+And, yet, it’s been found that large federal organisations are still paying millions to Microsoft to support long end of life products, such as Windows XP and Server 2003.
+This is unsustainable and wastes money that could be better spent on bigger, innovative projects.

-By contrast, moving to a new server comes with a range of new features that could improve security, boost performance and help to streamline your processes.
+By contrast, moving to a new server comes with a range of new features that improve security, boost performance and streamline your processes.

 Don’t let your system suffer

+But, don’t panic.
 Luckily, there are options.
-Microsoft are offering free extended security updates for three years on Azure.
-By migrating your workloads to Azure, you will have access to extended security updates for both Windows Server and SQL Server 2008 / 2008 R2.
+Microsoft are offering free extended security updates for three years when you migrate to Azure.
+By moving your workloads to Azure, you will have access to extended security updates for both Windows Server and SQL Server 2008 / 2008 R2.
+Alternatively, you can upgrade your on-premise environment to SQL Server 2017 for greater security, innovation and performance.

-Don’t leave it too late.
-To understand more about what end of support means for your business, book a free assessment.
+Don’t let SQL server end of life bring your business down.
+To understand more about what end of support means for your business, book a free assessment today.
+We’d love to help you plan your server roadmap.